- How do I know if I will be audited and how long will the audit take?

-The Office of Internal Audit creates an annual audit plan that is reviewed and approved by the Vice President for Administration.
+An annual audit plan is reviewed and approved by the Audit Committee.
 We generally notify all departments involved in an audit prior to its start.
 Before commencing any audit work, an entrance conference is held to discuss the audit, estimate the time until completion, and offer management an opportunity to introduce any concerns or questions they may have.
 It is possible for an audit to be completed in several days; however, some can take several months.
 Audits vary in length depending on the scope, complexity, and specific audit objectives.
 (Back to Top)

 Internal control is a plan of organization and all the methods and measures used by a business to monitor assets, prevent fraud, minimize errors, verify the correctness and reliability of accounting data, promote operational efficiency, and ensure that established managerial policies are followed.
 Internal control extends to functions beyond the accounting and financial departments.
 Accounting controls encompass safeguarding assets and the accuracy of financial records.
 They are assigned to give assurance that transactions are properly authorized and are recorded to allow for financial statement preparation in accordance with GAAP.
 (Back to top)

 Some examples of internal controls are: 1) separating the duties of handling cash and reconciling deposits; 2) periodic reconciliations between recorded assets on the general ledger and the physical assets that exist; and 3) separating the duties of preparing payroll and distributing paychecks.
 Separation of duties provides a system of checks and balances within a department and ensures that no one individual has excessive control and influence over a particular area of the department.
 (Back to top)

 • Compliance with Federal and State laws, as well as University regulations.

 • Ensuring general ledger account balances agree with supporting transactions.